Team Red Miner 0.10.21: Download, Setup and Commands

 Password: Worker Password

-To set up a batch file for ETH and etheremine pool, we need to enter 6 commands one by one:
+To set up a batch file for pyrin, we need to enter 6 commands one by one:

-1. teamredminer.exe - the name of the program to start.
-Please note that the batch file itself must be in the same folder as the program itself
+1. teamredminer.exe - the name of the program that will launch.
+Please note that the batch file itself must be located in the same folder as the program itself

-2. -a ethash - after the key -a we indicate the algorithm for mining.
-In this example, Ether is therefore specifieded ethash
+2. -a pyrin - after the -a key we indicate the algorithm for mining.
+In this example, pyrin, so pyrin is specified

-3. -o stratum+tcp://eu1.ethermine.org - we indicate the address of the pool.
-This example uses ethermine.
+3. -o stratum+tcp://de.pyrin.herominers.com - specify the pool address.
+This example uses herominers.

-6. .trmtest - we indicate the name of the worker after the dot.
-You can specify any.
-It is needed for the name of the farm, when you will be tracking statistics on the pool.
+6. .trmtest - indicate the name of the worker after the dot.
+You can specify any value.
+It is needed for the name of the farm, when you will track statistics on the pool.

-This is how the TeamRedMiner batch file for ETH on the ethermine pool will look:
+This is what the TeamRedMiner batch file for pyrin will look like on the pool:

 NiceHash Config